jacdx/sanity-plugin-dashboard-widget-github-actions/README.md

 # Sanity Dashboard Widget: Github Actions

 Sanity Studio Dashboard Widget for triggering Github Actions.
+Implementation is very basic, sending a request to Github via their webhook API, which doesn't make it easy to check status.
+If request fails, you'll see an error.
+If successful, it's silent.

+TODO:
+1. User feedback on request status per SiteItem
+2. Figure out how to track status of the Action, so we can see when the Action is complete

+PRs welcome

 ## Installing